install-pinned/.github/profile/README.md

 By pinning your tools, the dependency graph becomes static.
 This means that you will not automatically get new (security) updates.
+To mitigate this, you can [set up Dependabot](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/keeping-your-actions-up-to-date-with-dependabot#example-dependabotyml-file-for-github-actions) so that your pins are updated regularly.

 #### Supported tools:
 - [autoflake](https://github.com/install-pinned/autoflake)